 - He or she has a TRV.

-For more information, consult the Implied Status in Canada Frequently Asked Questions page.
+For more information, consult the Maintained Status in Canada Frequently Asked Questions page.